 - H. Stormwater Management.
 A minimum of 25 percent of the total paved area shall be permeable paving to allow for stormwater infiltration.
 Depending on soil and site conditions, infiltration and/or flow-through planters shall be installed to capture and treat 100 percent of the stormwater run-off on-site. - Seating.
 Seating shall be provided within the paseo at a minimum of 1 seat per 300 square feet of required space.
-Fractions shall be rounded down to the nearest whole number. - 1.
-Benches shall be calculated as 1 seat per 24 linear inches. - Landscape.
+Fractions shall be rounded down to the nearest whole number. - Landscape.
 A minimum of 25 percent of paseo area shall be planted area a minimum of 30 inches in length, width, and depth.
-Landscaping shall comply with PMC17.44. - K. Trees.
+Landscaping shall comply with PMC 17.44. - K. Trees.
 A minimum of one 24-inch box tree per project or per each 750 square feet of paseo area, whichever is greater, shall be planted.
-For projects with 2 or more trees, a minimum 50 percent of trees planted shall be shade trees. - L. Maintenance.
+For projects with 2 or more trees, a minimum 50 percent of trees planted shall be shade trees. - 1.
+Trees planted in pots on the ground floor shall not be counted towards the tree requirement.

+- L. Maintenance.
 The paseo area, including landscape, hardscape, and all features, shall be maintained by the property owner or designated agent. - M. Blank Walls.
-Paseos shall adhere to the blank wall standards defined in Section 6.2.3, or provide one of the following mitigations: - .
+Paseos shall adhere to the blank wall standards defined in Section 6.2.3, or provide one of the following mitigations: - 1.
 Green wall, vines, or other vertical landscaping element that covers a minimum of 75 percent of non-conforming blank wall area. - 2.
-Public art including, but not limited to, murals.
+Public art including, but not limited to, murals. - N. Common Open Space Credit.
+When the area needed to facilitate the connection of a public street to another public street or alley and meet Standard 6.3.5.A is greater than the minimum PAOS requirement, the additional required paseo area may count towards the Common Open Space requirement at a 1:1 ratio. - 1.
+Paseo area in excess of the minimum PAOS requirement may count towards a maximum of 50 percent of the Common Open Space requirement at a 1:1 ratio.